Keamo-getswe/suricata-lab/README.md

 ## Evaluation and Improvements:

-This section describes the findings from examining the pcap files obtained in each attack.
+This section describes the findings from examining the pcap files obtained from each attack.
 The files are named according to the theme of each challenge.
-Key properties of each attack are analysed, translated into a rule and the rule is then evaluated for real world efficacy.
-Where the behaviour of an attack could not be determined from the pcap file, an internet search was performed to learn more and was used to support the evaluation.
+Key properties of each attack are analysed and translated into a rule which is then evaluated for real world efficacy.
+Where the behaviour of an attack could not be determined from the pcap file, an internet search was performed to learn more about the attack vector and was used to support the evaluation.

 ### Stealth Scan